PSWV

 Application Requirements

-• Upon successful completion of Level 8 to 10 qualifications with a minimum of 30 weeks of study in New Zealand
+• Upon successful completion of Level 8 to 10 qualifications (postgraduate diplomas, bachelor honours, master’s degrees, or doctoral programmes) with a minimum of 30 weeks of study in New Zealand, eligibility for the Post Study Work Visa (PSWV) applies.

-• For non-degree Level 7 or below qualifications that are on the Qualification Eligible for a Post-Study Work Visa list and the programme was completed in New Zealand
+• For non-degree Level 7 or below qualifications that are listed on the Qualifications Eligible for a Post-Study Work Visa list and completed in New Zealand, eligibility for the Post Study Work Visa (PSWV) may apply.

 Visa Duration

-• 3-year work visa issued after graduation for Level 9 or above master's or doctoral programmes
+• 3-year Post Study Work Visa (PSWV NZ) is issued after graduation for Level 9 or higher master’s or doctoral programmes in New Zealand.

 Employable Conditions

-• Bachelor's degree or above: Open Work Visa allowing work in any field, occupation or region
+• For Bachelor’s degree or higher qualifications in New Zealand, the Post Study Work Visa (PSWV NZ) provides an open work visa allowing graduates to work in any field, occupation, or region across New Zealand.

-• Non-degree Level 7 or below: Employment only possible in occupations related to the field of study
+• For non-degree Level 7 or below qualifications in New Zealand, employment under the Post Study Work Visa (PSWV) is generally limited to occupations related to the field of study completed.

 Visa Application Fee and Processing Time